el-mike/dogecrack/pitbull/README.md

 ```bash
 pitbull progress
 ```
 To get btcrecover progress, in form of `done of to_be_done`.
 It's the begginging of btcrecover's progress indicator output line.
-If the recovery process itself has not started yet, this command will return `Progress not found: $lastLine`, where `$lastLine` is the last line of `progress_view.txt` output file.
+Note that it only works when btcrecovery process itself is currently running.
+If btcrecover has not started yet or already finished, this command will return `NO_PROGRESS_AVAILABLE`.

 ### Kill
 Run: